MIDIconsortium/Neuroimage_preprocessing/README.md

 # Results

-The output for subject 21 in the open-source Information eXtraction from Images (IXI) is shown below (note to reproduce this figure requires downloading the relevant Nifti file from [here](https://brain-development.org/ixi-dataset/)):
+The output for subject 21 in the open-source Information eXtraction from Images (IXI) is shown below (note to reproduce this figure requires that the user downloads the relevant Nifti files available [here](https://brain-development.org/ixi-dataset/)):